mlibrary/dromedary/docs/indexing.md

 # Indexing (new) MED data

-## Synopsis if you've done this before
+## Synopsis

 * Download content of [the box folder](https://umich.box.com/s/ah2imm5webu32to343p2n6xur828zi5w), which creates `In_progress_MEC_files.zip`.
-Copy that file to nectar in the directory `/hydra-dev/dromedary-data/build`
+Copy that file to the dev server (currently nectar) in the directory `/hydra-dev/dromedary-data/build`
+* Prepare the data for indexing (always done on staging, doesn't actually affect anything right away):
-* Prepare the data for indexing: `ssh deployhost exec dromedary-staging "bin/dromedary newdata prepare /hydra-dev/dromedary-data/build/In_progress_MEC_files.zip"`
+  * `ssh deployhost exec dromedary-staging "bin/dromedary newdata prepare /hydra-dev/dromedary-data/build/In_progress_MEC_files.zip"`
-* Actually index the data, which takes the relevant site out of commission for a while.
+* Actually index the data, which takes the relevant site out of commission for a while (30mn?)
   * Testing: `ssh deployhost exec dromedary-testing "bin/dromedary newdata index"`
   * Staging: `ssh deployhost exec dromedary-staging "bin/dromedary newdata index"`
   * Production:  `ssh deployhost exec dromedary-production "bin/dromedary newdata index"`

+Anyone deploying must have been given permission to do so from A&E.

 ## Overview